jriecken/asset-smasher/README.md

 Manifest (`.mf`) files are used to merge many assets into a single resulting file.
 The file should be named with the resulting file type before the `.mf` extension (e.g. `manifest.css.mf` or `manifest.js.mf`. *Manifest files can `require` other manifest files*

+Only files that will be transformed down to a file of a manifest's "type" (e.g. `manifest.css.mf` => `.css`, `manifest.js.mf` => `.js`) will be included.
+This means that, for example, if you `require_dir` a directory in a JavaScript manifest that happens to contain both JavaScript and CSS, only the JavaScript files will be required.

 A simple manifest file might look like

     # A comment here